ysig/GraKeL/README.md

 **Currently windows installation of the whole package, is not working well because of dependencies.**
 To know more, please read the [documentation][doc] on the section *installation*.
+Because these dependencies are considered optional, while concerning only two kernels (*lovasz-theta* and *graphlet-sampling*) the user can succesfully build and use the rest of the package.

 To install the module execute:
 ```shell